 But Mr. Hahn's Rotarian article and Mr. Hulett's designation of Mr. Hahn as the first president of the Burlington Liars' Club, as well as other early writings on the club in which Mr. Hahn is mentioned, including Mr. Hulett's story on the 1930 contest and an article that Mr. Hulett wrote for The Minneapolis Journal Sunday Magazine in August 1934, give credence to Mr. Hahn's claim to have been not only the first president, but also the creator of the Burlington Liars' Club.

-the Burlington Historical Society's Museum on Sunday afternoons or the Burlington Area Chamber of
+2. Visit the Burlington Historical Society's Museum on Sunday afternoons.

-INTERESTED IN TRYING YOUR LUCK IN THIS YEAR'S CONTEST?
+INTERESTED IN TRYING YOUR LUCK IN THE UPCOMING ANNUAL CONTEST?

 If you or someone you know would like to become an official card carrying member of the Burlington Liars' Club, send $1 and your tall tale to:

 Your Name, Your Address and Your Tall Tale!